The Natural Approach

 Conclusion

 The Natural Approach belongs to a tradition of language acquisition where the naturalistic features of L1 acquisition are utilized in the L2 acquisition.
 It is an approach that draws a variety of techniques from other methods and approaches to reach this goal which is one of its advantages.
-But the originality of this approach does not lie in these techniques but on the emphasis on activities based on comprehensible input and meaningful communication rather than on only grammatical mastery of language.
+But the originality of this approach does not lie in these techniques but in the emphasis on activities based on comprehensible input and meaningful communication rather than on only grammatical mastery of language.

 To read more on the Natural Approach and other methods: